JobJPJoseph/Tik-Tak-Toe-CLI-Project/README-Board.md

 ## Phase 14
 Create a method called `rotateTurn`.
 This method will reference `this.turn`.
 The purpose of this method is to replicate a basic rotate method since JavaScript does not have a built-in `.rotate`.

+## Phase 15
+Create a method called `current`.
+The goal here is to return the first index of `this.turn`.